Riverscapes/arcGNAT/Segment-Stream-Network.md

 * Requirements:
   * Projected coordinate system, not geographic.
   * (Optional) All appropriate lines are connected as a network.
-The user can find unconnected stream reaches by building a network topology table with the [Build Network Topology Table](https://github.com/SouthForkResearch/gnat/wiki/Build-Network-Topology-Table) tool, finding errors using the [Find Network Errors](https://github.com/SouthForkResearch/gnat/wiki/Find-Network-Errors) toolt, then manually correcting topology errors using editing tools in ArcMap.
+The user can find unconnected stream reaches by building a network topology table with the [Build Network Topology Table](https://github.com/SouthForkResearch/gnat/wiki/Build-Network-Topology-Table) tool, finding errors using the [Find Network Errors](https://github.com/SouthForkResearch/gnat/wiki/Find-Network-Errors) tool, then manually correcting topology errors using editing tools in ArcMap.
   * Must be a file geodatabase polyline feature class due to field requirements
   * The network consists of single-part features only.